The Ultimate Guide to Year-End Giving

 7. Diversify Ways To Give

-If you provide only one option, you’ll likely lose potential donors who have different preferences or find the option you gave too much of a hassle.
-On the other hand, if you provide lots of options for donors to choose from—and most importantly, make these options quick and easy to navigate—they’ll be much more likely to follow through on their intent and actually make a donation.
+Providing only one option will likely lose you potential donors who have different preferences or find the option you gave too much of a hassle.
+If you offer multiple options to choose from (especially quick and easy ones!), donors will be much more likely to follow through on their giving.

-The other thing is, donors find some ways to give more meaningful than others.
+Look for ways to make donations especially meaningful to your supporters.
 For example, tribute gifts are a must-have option around the holidays.
-They make wonderful holiday gifts to loved ones who care deeply about your organization and often result in donations from people who wouldn’t have donated otherwise.
+They make wonderful holiday gifts to loved ones who care deeply about your mission and often bring in donations from people who wouldn’t have donated otherwise.

 Consider including as many of the below ways to give as you can: